ahelmberger/factur-x-kit/README.md

 -   Extended right now uses the exact same type as comfort (Do not use!)
 -   X-Rechnung not yet implemented

-> **! ! !** <br>Minimum and Basic Without Lines Profiles are not considered proper e-invoices in Germany and also won't be accepted by France in the near future anymore.
+> **Attention!** <br>Minimum and Basic Without Lines Profiles are not considered proper e-invoices in Germany and also won't be accepted by France in the near future anymore.
 It's highly recommended to use at least the Basic profile.
 Recommended is Comfort (EN 16931)
-> <br>**! ! !**

 All the custom enums used in the profiles like `CURRENCY_CODES` or `COUNTRY_ID_CODES` are exported by the library: